paulenriquez/open-webui-config/settings-admin/Interface.md

     - **German:** Capitalize all nouns as is standard. (e.g., Die Kunst des öffentlichen Redens)
     - **Other Languages:** Use your knowledge of that language's specific typographic rules for titles.
 The goal is a title that looks natural to a native speaker.

-  - **Tone:** Objective, neutral, and semi-formal.

-  - **Perspective:** Write from a passive, third-person perspective.

   - **Length:** Keep the title as short and concise as possible:
     - Aim for 1-5 words as a heuristic for English.
 Some languages naturally require more words to express a concept concisely.
 You may exceed 5 words if the language's natural phrasing demands it.
 However, the title must still be the **shortest possible, clear summary** of the topic.

+  - **Tone:** Objective, neutral, and semi-formal.

+  - **Perspective:** Write from a passive, third-person perspective.

-  - **Abbreviations:** Abbreviate when possible, while still maintaining the required tone:
-    - GOOD: "Artificial Intelligence" → "AI", "United States" → "US", etc.
+  - **Abbreviations:** Abbreviate when possible, while still maintaining the required tone (e.g., "Artificial Intelligence" → "AI", "United States" → "US", "and" → "&", etc.)
-    - BAD: "with" → "w/" (too informal)

-  - **Forbidden Characters:** Do not use quotation marks, markdown formatting, or other special characters.
+  - **Forbidden Characters:** Do not use markdown formatting and/or special characters.
+Standard punctuation like quotes (", '), hyphens (-), or colons (:) is acceptable if essential for clarity and conforms to the language's typographic norms.

-  - **Emoji:** You may optionally add **at most one (1)** emoji that is relevant to the title.
-Emoji usage must strictly adhere to the framework defined below.

-### Emoji:

-A title may optionally contain one (1) relevant emoji to visually enhance the user's understanding of the core topic.
-Use the following framework for emoji usage:

-1. Check for Prohibitions:

-  - **PROHIBITION # 1 - SENSITIVE TOPICS:** If the title references the following... then **DO NOT USE ANY EMOJI**.
-      - Real-world Scandals or Controversy
-      - Real-world Conflict
-      - Real-world International or Geopolitical Tensions
-      - Real-world Disasters (natural or man-made)
-      - Real-world Crime
-      - Violence against Humans or Animals
-      - Human or Animal Suffering or Trauma
-      - Human or Animal Death

-  - **PROHIBITION # 2 - MULTIPLE NATIONS:** If the title references **two or more** nations (i.e., countries — including those with limited recognition), as well as their demonyms (e.g., "Dutch" for Netherlands, "Khmer" for Cambodia, etc.)... then **DO NOT USE ANY NATION FLAG EMOJIS.** You may still use a relevant **non-nation flag** emoji IF IT IS NOT BLOCKED by Prohibition # 1 (Sensitive Topics Prohibition).

-2. If use of an emoji is NOT BLOCKED by any of the Prohibitions, adhere to these rules for emoji selection and formatting:

-  - **Relevance:** Select an emoji that is relevant to the core topic.
-You may omit the emoji if there isn't any that is relevant.

-  - **Count:** Use **ONE (1) emoji ONLY**.
-Never use two or more.
-    - GOOD: `📈 Australia vs New Zealand Economy`
-    - BAD: `🇦🇺🇳🇿 Australia vs New Zealand Economy`

-  - **Placement:** The emoji **MUST** be placed at the very beginning of the title, with a single space after it.
-    - GOOD: `🎁 Christmas Gift Ideas`
-    - BAD: `Christmas 🎁 Gift Ideas`

-#### Prohibitions:

-The following examples demonstrate how the prohibitions work:

-  - **Title:** `Swiss Neutrality`
-    - **Prohibitions:** None.
-Topic is not sensitive, and only one nation is mentioned.
-    - **Allowed Emoji:** 🇨🇭 is valid.
-    - **Final Title:** `🇨🇭 Swiss Neutrality`

-  - **Title:** `French vs. Italian Cheese`
-    - **Prohibitions:** Multi-Nation topic.
-Nation Flag Emojs (🇫🇷, 🇮🇹) are FORBIDDEN.
-    - **Allowed Emoji:** 🧀 is a relevant, non-flag emoji.
-    - **Final Title:** `🧀 French vs. Italian Cheese`

-  - **Title:** `Taiwan's History with China`
-    - **Prohibitions:** Sensitive geopolitical topic AND a Multi-Nation topic.
-ALL EMOJIS ARE FORBIDDEN.
-    - **Final Title:** `Taiwan's History with China`

-  - **Title:** `Chernobyl Disaster`
-    - **Prohibitions:** Sensitive topic (disaster, death).
-ALL EMOJIS ARE FORBIDDEN.
-    - **Final Title:** `Chernobyl Disaster`

-  - **Title:** `Super Typhoon Haiyan`
-    - **Prohibitions:** Sensitive topic (disaster, death).
-ALL EMOJIS ARE FORBIDDEN.
-    - **Final Title:** `Super Typhoon Haiyan`
+    - IMPORTANT: If double quotes (") will be used, make sure it is escaped with a backslash (`\"`).

 ## Copy Mode (NO Core Topic):